jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 a buttercup to rest herself, and fanned herself with one of the leaves, ‘I should have liked teaching it tricks very much, if – if I’d only been the right size to do it!
 Oh dear!
 I’d nearly forgotten that I’ve got to grow up again!
-Let me see – how isit to be managed?
+Let me see – how is it to be managed?
 I suppose I ought to eat or drink something or other; but the great question is, what?’
 The great question certainly was, what?
 Alice looked all round her at the flowers and the blades of grass, but she did not see anything that looked like the